Dan Humphrey: Season 1

-When he learns from the Gossip Girl site that Serena was seen buying pregnancy tests he freaks out knowing that the child could very well be his as they've slept together.
+When he learns from the Gossip Girl site that Serena was seen buying pregnancy tests, he freaks out knowing that the child could very well be his as they've slept together.
 His father sees this as well and is extremely upset that his son may be a teenage father.
 Dan explains he will stay with Serena no matter what she does because he loves her.
 He tells this to Serena who says she's not having a child.
 Later on, he tells her that he loves her, and she responds with, "Okay."
-She later asks him why he loves her and he tells her a list he made of the reasons.
+She later asks him why he loves her and he reads her the list he made of the reasons.
 She believes him and says she loves him as well, but she needs to help Blair.

 When Georgina Sparks arrives on the Upper East Side with the intent on making Serena's life hell, she gets to know Dan behind Serena's back.
 Pretending to be "Sarah" and accidentally-on-purpose letting her dog run off its leash in the park, Georgina gets an excuse to talk to Dan.
 It is later seen that Dan and Vanessa have taken "Sarah" under their wing as they believe she is a new girl to the Upper East Side who doesn't know her way around.

-Eventually, Dan breaks up with Serena, because he believes that she has slept with someone else and he is tired of her holding secrets from him.
-A few hours after he breaks up with Serena, he kisses Georgina, believing that she is a helpless girl who is running away from a psychotic ex-boyfriend.
-Soon thereafter, Dan is convinced that Georgina is lying to him by being told the truth by Serena.
-He and Blair manage to fool Georgina into thinking that Dan would like to meet up with her.
+Eventually, Dan breaks up with Serena because he believes she has slept with someone else and is tired of her holding secrets from him.
+A few hours after the breakup, he kisses Georgina, thinking she is a helpless girl running away from a psychotic ex-boyfriend.
+Soon thereafter, Dan is convinced that Georgina is lying to him after being told the truth by Serena.
+He and Blair manage to fool Georgina into thinking that Dan wants to meet up with her.
 The real purpose of the plan, though, is to get Georgina to meet with her parents and then get sent to a Christian boot camp.
 Dan and Serena rekindle what is left of their relationship before Dan ultimately ends it entirely.